Download a PDF version

 Eggs: Mature females carry eggs on their abdomens for up to six months during the fall and winter.

-Maturity & gender differences: Sexual structures are located on the inner margin of the second pleopod and while they provide an accurate indication of sex stage, differences are very difficult for the untrained eye to see.
+Maturity & sex differences: Sexual structures are located on the inner margin of the second pleopod and while they provide an accurate indication of sex stage, differences are very difficult for the untrained eye to see.
 As prawns transition from male to mature female the male appendix gradually disappears with each moult.

 Growth and moulting: Prawns grow as they mature, shedding external shells throughout the year adding 10% in body length and 30% in body weight with each moult.
-While size provides a visual indicator of age class and gender stage, it is not fool-proof.
+While size provides a visual indicator of age class and sex stage, it is not fool-proof.

 Spawning females are monitored to determine fishery closures: Since prawn populations change rapidly and constantly over a short lifespan, the number of egg-bearing females present in the population provides an important measure of stock status.
 As a result, the primary assessment tool fisheries scientists and managers use to regulate sustainable populations is the Spawner Index (SI) — a minimum number of spawning females caught per trap over a 24-hour period.
 SI data are analyzed to determine commercial fishery closures in the spring and sport fishery closures in the fall.
 Even when male prawns are abundant, an area may be closed due to a lower count of spawning females.